There are simple and easy ways to save more money, but it will require some effort.

 Gas is stupidly expensive.

-What sucks is that you think of it as a necessity (because it is) and you don’t consider taking less trips.
+What sucks is that you think of it as a necessity (because it is) and you don’t consider taking fewer trips.

 Some of you might forget something at the store and then head right back to get it.